wiseman-timelord/MaNTella-Launcher/README.md

 # Usage / Install
 1. Install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4).
 2. Download the [Mantella-WT Zip File](https://github.com/wiseman-timelord/Mantella-WT/archive/refs/heads/main.zip), drop the files into the main Mantella folder, preserving folders.
+3. Install/move xVASynth to `.\ExampleMantellaDirectory\xVASynth`, keeping things tidy.
-3. Run the `Mantella-WT.Bat` batch, if its the first time, then the "config.ini" will require configuration after its created, and then run `Mantella-WT.Bat` again.
+4. Run the `Mantella-WT.Bat` batch, if its the first time, then the "config.ini" will require configuration after its created, and then run `Mantella-WT.Bat` again.

 # Other Notes
 - Dynamic Context